qaptivator/plainimg2/README.md

 # usage

-- install the executable from the latest release (as of now, just clone the repository)
+- install the installer from the latest release
+- run it and it'll also add itself to the start menu and context menus (Open with plainIMG)
+- now that it is installed, you can right click over an image, select "Choose another app", "Choose an App on your PC", and find the plainIMG executable at `C:\Users\<your user>\AppData\Local\plainIMG\`, select the executable and click "Always".
+- alternatively, you can go to settings, default apps, and set common image formats to plainIMG.
-- run it by using the context menu button in an image (may require you to click "show more")
+- when you are done, you can use plainIMG by using the context menu button in an image
-  - or by dragging a picture over the executable
   - or by running the executable and opening the picture with `Right Click > Open Image...` (or just letter `O`)
   - or by running it through the terminal with first argument being the file path
+  - or by dragging a picture over the executable

 the main menu is opened with `Right Click`. you can close the window with `Right Click > Quit` or just `Q`, or just `ESCAPE`.